 - Your rights as a patient regarding privacy of your health information and our duties in protecting your health information

 - How to file concerns and complaints about the privacy of your information

 - Uses or disclosures that do not require your written authorization

 - Treatment, payment, and health care operations

 - Uses or disclosures of your health information to which you may object

-For Treatment we use and disclose your health information to plan, coordinate and provide your care.
-We disclose your health information for treatment purposes to physicians and other health care professionals who are involved in your care, and as necessary to HAVEN staff members or volunteers who are involved in your care.
+For treatment, we use and disclose your health information to plan, coordinate and provide your care.
+For example, we disclose your health information for treatment purposes to physicians and other health care professionals who are involved in your care, and to HAVEN staff members or volunteers who are involved in your care.